 There is specific guidance for those showing symptoms that should be observed when considering adjustments to enable people to go back to work.

 5.2 What are the ‘COVID-19 Secure’ safety guidelines workplaces have to put in place?

 We have set out clear, practical steps that businesses should take to ensure their workplaces are COVID-19 Secure and give their staff the confidence to return back to work.

 These include how to keep as many people as possible safely apart from those they do not live with in various workplace settings.

-People should either stay 2m apart or ‘1m plus’ – which is one metre plus mitigations that will help to prevent transmission.
+People should either stay 2 metres apart or ‘1 metre plus’ – which is one metre plus mitigations that will help to prevent transmission.
 These mitigations will depend on the workplace or setting.
 For example, on public transport (and from July 24, in shops and supermarkets), people must wear a face covering, as it is not always possible to stay 2m apart.
 People should also wash or sanitise their hands regularly and avoid the busiest routes and times (like the rush hour).

 We have set out COVID-19 Secure guidance to help businesses take the measures that are right for them.